Perlkonig/grav-plugin-iplocate/README.md

 | [geoPlugin](http://www.geoplugin.com/) | `geoplugin` | N |
 | [IPInfo](http://ipinfo.io) | `ipinfo` | N |

-Visit the individual websites for more information on what exact data they provide and what limitations exist.

 >> NOTE: Some services have licensing terms that involve linking back to the service.
 This plugin does **not** do this!
 It is the user's responsibility to ensure that all licensing conditions are met.

+Visit the individual websites for more information on what exact data they provide and what limitations exist.
+The inclusion of a service should in no way be taken as an endorsement of any kind.
+These are simply services I came across doing research.
+Caveat emptor!

 If you wish me to add new services, please submit an issue containing a link or description of the API and I am happy to add it.